Ratification Date: 27/11/2024

 5. Implant leakage

-6. The patient develops breast implant associated anaplastic large cell lymphoma (BIA โ€“ ALCL)
+6. The patient develops breast implant associated anaplastic large cell lymphoma (BIA – ALCL)

-Breast implants can be removed and replaced if implanted under NHS care if clinically appropriate.
+Breast implants can be removed and replaced if implanted under NHS care where there is clear clinical need.
 If the patient has received breast implants in the private sector as part of a treatment that is also offered in the NHS e.g. as part of a cancer treatment pathway, and the implants become faulty, these implants can be removed and replaced funded by the NHS.
-If the patient had breast implants in the private sector for cosmetic/aesthetic reasons, implants can be removed, if clinically indicated, under the NHS, but not replaced.

-The removal of breast implants due to symptoms termed as breast implant illness (BII) or autoimmune syndrome induced by adjuvants (ASIA) on social media, or due to the risk of developing breast implant associated anaplastic large cell lymphoma (BIA) โ€“ (ALCL) is not currently recommended.
+The removal of breast implants due to symptoms termed as breast implant illness (BII) or autoimmune syndrome induced by adjuvants (ASIA) on social media, or due to the risk of developing breast implant associated anaplastic large cell lymphoma (BIA) – (ALCL) is not currently recommended.

 Where a patient is eligible for implant removal due to a problem associated with a single implant, bilateral implant removal should be offered.